-AI SaaS is the design language that's actually emerged for AI-native products — not the generic chatbot box aesthetic, but the real thing.
+AI SaaS is the design language that's emerged for AI-native products.
 The kind of interface that feels like it's thinking alongside you.
 Dark backgrounds, careful use of light, a sense that the product knows more than it's showing.
 Think Perplexity, Cursor, Runway — products that feel like they're from a few years ahead of where we are.

 Dark, precise, and charged with intelligence.
-The real design language of AI-native products — Perplexity, Cursor, Runway — not the generic chatbot aesthetic.
+The design language of AI-native products — Perplexity, Cursor, Runway.

 Dark signals intelligence

 There's a reason every serious AI interface defaults to dark mode.
-It focuses attention, cuts visual noise, and creates a sense of depth that light interfaces can't pull off.
-The darkness isn't an aesthetic preference — it communicates that something complex and capable is running underneath.
+It focuses attention, cuts visual noise, and creates a sense of depth and focus.
+The darkness communicates that something complex and capable is running underneath.
 The interface is a window, and the dark background makes everything in it feel more significant.

 Motion communicates cognition

-AI interfaces feel intelligent partly because they move in ways that imply thinking — text streaming character by character, subtle pulse animations during processing, transitions that feel considered rather than automatic.
-These aren't decorative.
-They're how you communicate the invisible process of computation to someone who can't see it happening.
+AI interfaces feel intelligent partly because they move in ways that imply thinking — text streaming character by character, subtle pulse animations during processing, transitions that feel considered.
+These are functional — they communicate the invisible process of computation to someone who can't see it happening.

 Restraint signals confidence

 The best AI product interfaces show less than they could.
 A clean input and nothing else.
 One button.
 Empty space dominating, one key metric in the center.
-This restraint says the product knows what it does — it doesn't need to fill the screen with features to prove its value.
+This restraint says the product knows what it does.

 Before building with Claude Code, drop SKILL.md and DESIGN.md into Claude Design first.
 Use it to generate mockups and nail the visual direction — then hand those references to Claude Code.
 You'll get significantly higher quality output than going straight to code.